it-nguyen-quang-minh/Agile-based-Game-Feature-Development/README.md

 Game-Feature-Development

 📊 Project Requirements Breakdown - Phase 2 (Excel Overview)
-This Excel document provides a comprehensive breakdown of the requirements for Phase 2 of the Pi Game project.
+This Excel document provides a breakdown of the requirements for Phase 2 of the Pi Game project.
 It contains multiple sheets that serve different purposes throughout the project lifecycle:

 1. Phase 1 - Requirement Change
 This sheet captures all requirement changes made during Phase 1.
 It includes descriptions of the changes, reasons for the updates, and their potential impact on the overall system.